 The good news is that there are data to suggest that the rates of kids who report being bullied have actually declined, possibly suggesting that, in places where something is being done, the efforts may actually be paying off.
 But the suicides of Phoebe Prince and Carl Walker-Hoover –- and those that have occurred elsewhere, under similar circumstance, in many places -– tell us we still have quite a ways to go.

 Of course, if you really want to do something about bullying, you need to understand it first.
 And, like everything else in mental health, diverse explanations have been offered.
 One very popular explanation is that kids who bully (1) have a strong need for power and negative dominance, and/or; (2) find satisfaction in causing injury and suffering to other students, and/or (3) are often rewarded in some way for their behavior.
 I've seen this very conceptualization invoked to justify interventions aimed at teaching bullies that they’re not as powerful as they might think and at helping them think twice about whether bullying is satisfying and rewarding...in other words, interventions that have punishment as a hallmark ingredient.

 I’ve also heard it said and seen it written that some bullies come from circumstances that make “backing down” simply inconceivable.
 In such instances, bullying is said to function as an act of self-preservation.
 For example, in a recent article in the Boston Globe, reporter Lylah Alphonse wrote that some kids become bullies because it may be their only way to assert themselves after years of feeling like victims themselves, either at home or at school.

-So, how would bullying be understood within the framework of the Collaborative Problem Solving approach?
+So, how would bullying be understood within the framework of the Collaborative & Proactive Solutions (CPS) approach?
 Might the CPS model offer some useful alternative intervention options beyond punishment?

 In the CPS model, bullying would be viewed through the same lenses as other challenging behaviors: as the byproduct of lagging skills and specific unsolved problems.